This post may contain affiliate links, please read my Disclosure policy.

 I’m not one of those people.
 A few years ago I bought a small property for investment and after one year of renting it I decided to sell it.

 Thankfully, I was able to sell at a small profit.
-But dealing with repairs, maintenance and whatever else goes wrong with a property is not my cup of tea.
+But dealing with repairs, maintenance and whatever else goes wrong with a property is like having another job.

 In my opinion real estate is still a top investment choice to build wealth.
 So, I decided to investigate and invest in alternatives to properties’ investments.